mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 }}

 ### Background & History
-K'Thrax has existed for over two thousand years—not as an individual, but as a collective consciousness housed in an elder brain deep beneath the Ironspine Mountains.
-It began as a single mind flayer colony that grew, absorbed others, and eventually achieved a form of immortality through the elder brain's preservation of all absorbed minds.
+K'Thrax has existed for over two thousand years—not as an individual, but as a collective consciousness housed in an hive mind deep beneath the Ironspine Mountains.
+It began as a single psionic horror colony that grew, absorbed others, and eventually achieved a form of immortality through the hive mind's preservation of all absorbed minds.

 The colony was driven underground during the Worldrend, when surface races united against the "mind plague."
 For centuries, K'Thrax rebuilt in the deep places, consuming minds and growing in power.
-It developed patience that individual mind flayers lack—the ability to plan across centuries.
+It developed patience that individual psionic horrors lack—the ability to plan across centuries.

 Its current territory spans a network of caverns connected to ancient dwarven deep roads.
 The dwarves know something terrible lurks below but have sealed those passages rather than confront it.
 K'Thrax is content with this arrangement—for now.
 It has agents on the surface, thralls whose minds it touches through dreams, and a growing interest in the political chaos above.

-The elder brain's ultimate goal is transcendence: to become a god-brain capable of touching all minds on Thaldros simultaneously.
+The hive mind's ultimate goal is transcendence: to become a god-brain capable of touching all minds on Thaldros simultaneously.
 The chaos of the coming years may provide the psychic energy it needs.

 {{pageNumber,auto}}
 {{footnote Part IV: NPCs}}